 It's a legitimate question, and one that might give you pause as you're gathering copies of your paycheck stubs and tax forms as you're applying for a new mortgage.

 Brian Seibert, president of Michigan First Mortgage in Waterford, Mich., says that he understands the concerns of consumers.
-Applying for a mortgage loan, and providing the necessary paperwork, can be an intimidating process.
+Applying for a mortgage loan, and providing the necessary paperwork for refinance, can be an intimidating process.

 "There is a fear out there," Seibert said.
 "Why do we want so much information?
 Is someone else looking at it?
 It does become a concern that we do see from consumers."